 Shrimp cooks really quickly, especially on a nice hot Blackstone grill.
 You will get a nice sear on them and they will be ready to eat before your eyes can blink and your stomach can finish grumbling.
 When they are no longer slightly translucent and shiny and become white, then they are ready to eat, regardless of size.

 If you don’t have a Blackstone, then don’t sweat it.
 Any flat top grill surface works.
 You can also use a cast-iron skillet on a regular charcoal grill if you want, or on a gas range too.

 More Blackstone Recipes here!

-The count number refers to how many on average weigh a pound.
-So the higher the number the smaller the shrimp.
-A 10u count means there are 10 or under to make a pound.
-I think anything from the small 70 count shrimp to the superjumbos is great for blackened shrimp tacos.
+The “count” refers to how many shrimp on average are in a pound.
+So, the higher the number the smaller the shrimp.
+A 10 count means there are 10 (or under) to make a pound.
+I think anything from the small 70 count shrimp to the collosals are great for blackened shrimp tacos.